 Multicultural Insight, Global Experience, Practical Scholarship

-The M.A. in Psychology program is a non-licensure program designed to extend students’ knowledge by providing a thorough understanding of the principles, theories, and applications of psychology.
-The program boasts an accomplished and highly supportive faculty, who bring their clinical, applied research, and community-based expertise to each course.
-The program provides a multicultural curriculum and the opportunity to apply concepts of psychology in a practical, real-world context.
-M.A. in Psychology students also have opportunities to study abroad at destinations specifically chosen by faculty to ground a deeper understanding of psychological principles in a global context.
+The M.A.
+Psychology program is a non-licensure program designed to extend students’ knowledge by providing a broad and general understanding of the principles, theories, and applications of psychology.
+The program boasts an accomplished and highly supportive faculty, who bring their clinical, applied research, and community-based expertise to each course, and who instruct and guide students through each phase of learning and research.
+Within a clinical framework, the program provides a multicultural curriculum and the opportunity to apply concepts of psychology in practical, real-world contexts.
+M.A.
+Psychology students also have opportunities to study abroad at destinations specifically chosen by faculty to ground a deeper understanding of psychological principles in a global context.

-The M.A. in Psychology program prepares individuals to apply psychology principles across many professional endeavors, such as in the fields of human services, nonprofits, youth development, marketing, government, and public relations.
+The M.A.
+Psychology program prepares individuals to apply psychology principles across many professional endeavors, such as in the human services field, youth development work, marketing, or public relations.
 The program can also be a strong stepping-stone to doctoral study.

-The curriculum is 36 semester credit hours, and includes twenty-one semester credit hours in general psychology, six semester hours in the Applied Research Project, and nine credit hours taken within a concentration.
-The Master of Arts in Psychology program currently offers eight concentrations: Applied Behavior Analysis; Child and Adolescent Psychology; Forensic Psychology; Generalist; International Psychology; Organizational Leadership; Public Health, and Social and Community Psychology.
-The Social and Community Psychology concentration is offered in Spanish.
+The curriculum is 36 semester credit hours, and includes twenty-one semester credit hours in general psychology, six semester hours in the Applied Research Project, and nine credit hours taken within a focus concentration.
+The Master of Arts in Psychology program currently offers five concentrations: Applied Behavior Analysis, Child and Adolescent Psychology; Organizational Leadership; International Psychology; and Generalist.
+The program is designed for working adults to attend on a part-time basis.

 Program Learning Outcomes